-In addition to being a first rate nursing home overall, this nursing home also excelled at short-term care, where it earned an A. Few nursing homes performed better in this category.
-In the area of short-term care, we attempt to evaluate measures of a nursing home's rehabilitation services.
-We assess the facility's skilled nursing services, including those performed by registered nurses and various therapists.
+In addition to being a first-rate facility overall, this facility also excelled in the area of short-term care, where it received an A+.
+In the category of short-term care, we try to qualify indicators of a facility's rehabilitation.
+We look at the facility's skilled nursing services, including the ones performed by registered nurses and physical therapists.
 Fortunately, it looks like this nursing home employs registered nurses.
-Not all facilities employs these types of nurses.
-On the other hand, based on the information this nursing home provided, it does not look like the facility employs physical therapists.
-Lastly, we considered the number of patients that ultimately returned home from this facility.
-We found that 6.4 percent of this facility's patients returned home.
+Not all facilities employs these skilled professionals.
+However, according to the information they provided, it does not look like the facility employs physical therapists.
+Lastly, we considered the number of patients that returned home from this facility.
+We found that 6.3 percent of this facility's patients returned home.

 Does this page answer your questions about Good Samaritan Health Care Center?